Mikasatlx/OpenPifPaf_furniture/README.md

 ## Dataset

-This project uses dataset [Keypoint5](http://data.nvision2.eecs.yorku.ca/JAAD_dataset/) and [Pascal3D+](http://data.nvision2.eecs.yorku.ca/JAAD_dataset/) for training and evaluation.
+This project uses dataset [Keypoint5](http://3dinterpreter.csail.mit.edu/), [Pascal3D+](https://cvgl.stanford.edu/projects/pascal3d.html) and our proposed synthetic dataset for training and evaluation.
+Addtional work has been done to transfrom the original labels into the required COCO format, and combine them together in order to train a model for real-world applications (e.g., mobile furniture indoor localization.)
+Download the furniture dataset with COCO-style labels through the following links, and :

-Please refer to JAAD documentation to download the dataset.
+- Please refer to JAAD documentation to download the dataset.

 ## Interfaces